CHILDREN IN TUDOR ENGLAND

 By Tim Lambert

 Many people born in Tudor Times did not survive childhood.
 Perhaps 25% of children died before their 5th birthday and as many as 40% died before their 16th birthday.
 Childbirth was also dangerous for Tudor women and many mothers died.

 When a child was born it was washed in warm water and then to keep it warm it was rubbed with butter or rose oil.
 The baby was then swaddled (wrapped in cloths like bandages).
-Normally the baby was baptised within a few days because the risk of it dying was so high.
+Normally the baby was baptized within a few days because the risk of it dying was so high.